 The vintage palace is an emblematic building for every Royal Family subject and a top thing to check out for every London visitor.

-Since you probably won’t be able to see the Queen herself, the main show of Buckingham Palace would be the changing of the guard.
+Since you probably won’t be able to see the King himself, the main show of Buckingham Palace would be the changing of the guard.
 You know, the red guys with big funny heads who never move?
 Yeah, these guys.

 Around 11:00 AM, the regiments change their shift with a pompous ceremony that even includes a brass band.
 It’s pretty entertaining, but if you want to take a good photo, I recommend getting there at least an hour early.